gerritonagoodday/pdfrename/README.md

     pdfrename PDF-file

-This simplest case: This takes the system file name and sets it as the internal name of the PDF document.
+This is the simplest case: This takes the system file name and sets it as the internal name of the PDF document.

-or
+Or if you want to add more or your own details to the document title, do this:

     pdfrename PDF-file "The Life and Times of Piet Pompies - Author: Koos Roos, Published 1957"